 "Roland Yearwood, 50, from Georgiana, Ala., was making his second attempt to climb the Earth's highest peak after he narrowly escaped an earthquake-triggered avalanche in 2015 that killed 19 people on the mountain and nearly 9,000 people in Nepal and prompted local officials to cancel the remainder of the climbing season.

 Yearwood was a constant thrill-seeker with a long history of diving, mountain-climbing and flying.
-He was in the process of climbing the tallest summits on the seven continents, according to his profile on the Georgiana Medical Center website.
+According to his profile, he was in the process of climbing the tallest summits on the seven continents.
 In 2015, after he survived the earthquake on Everest, his wife said that nothing could faze him." -